 Key Takeaways

-• Skip citrus, dragon fruit, dried fruit, mango, and grapes — these can cause tummy troubles or other health issues.
+• Skip citrus, dried fruit, grapes, and mango — these can upset your hamster's tummy

 Can Hamsters Eat Fruit?
 A Complete Guide